nusretipek/hierarchy_of_rabbits/README.md

 ## Rule-based Agonistic Action Detection

-All rules can be found in the file -> Behaviour Detection/BehaviorDetector.py Players are animals involved in an unknown event (A and B) and also positionally closed unknown animal P. <br>
+All rules can be found in the file -> Behaviour Detection/BehaviorDetector.py <br>
+Players are animals involved in an unknown event (A and B) and also positionally closed unknown animal P. <br>
 All of the rules are cross-checked with a matching counter move and validated robustly.
-For more details see the code file.
+For more details see the code file. <br>

 ### Rules